agavazov/nkvd/packages/database/README.md

 The HTTP server is simple, but perfectly covers the goals of the current service.
 It is based on events and dynamic registration of handlers.
 In this way, we can restore additional services without the need to interrupt the running services.
-Supports only GET requests with query params and returns only JSON response.
+It supports only GET requests with query parameters and returns only JSON responses.

 ### Commands